ky-xt/rnn-from-scratch/README.md

 This implementation has serveral modifications as follows:
 - Implement a new RNN layer which holds its own params like U, W and layers through time.
 - Implement a new RNN unit layer which can calculate forward and backward.
+- Implement the bptt algorithm with only one loop through time T.
 - Implement a new Output layer.
 - Using this implementation, we can define multipile rnn hidden layers.